morrislenny/installfest/docs/setup.md

 ## Don't forget to:

 * Join the Boston [ClojureBridge learners](https://clojurebridge-ma.slack.com/messages/learners/team/) slack channel: a place to ask and answer Clojure questions during and after the workshop.
-Check your email for an invitation.
+Check your email for an invitation a couple of days before the event.